Cassandra-Labs-Foundation/cassandra-core/ach.md

 * the originator obtains authorization from the receiver to transact against the receiver's account
   * the authorization method (e.g. written) depends on the SEC code for the ACH transaction
+* the originator may send a pre-notification (i.e. prenote) or micro-deposit to verify the receiver's account
 * the originator submits payment instructions to its ODFI
 * the ODFI compiles the originator's payment instructions into an ACH entry
 * the ODFI collects ACH entries from its originators and compiles those entries into one or more batches